Puss in Boots: The Three Diablos

 Puss in Boots: The Three Diablos is a 2012 American animated short adventure comedy film.
 It was directed by Raman Hui and features Antonio Banderas as the voice of the title character.
 The short was released on February 24, 2012, attached as a bonus feature to the Puss in Boots DVD and Blu-ray (3D) release.
-The short tells a story of Puss in Boots on a mission to recover a princess' stolen ruby from the notorious French thief the Whisperer.
+The short takes place after the events of the first film and tells a story of Puss in Boots on a mission to recover a princess' stolen ruby from the notorious French thief the Whisperer.
 Reluctantly accompanied by three cute little kittens called the Three Diablos, Puss must tame them before they endanger the mission.

 Plot

 Some time after the Golden Goose incident, Puss in Boots is riding his horse through the desert contemplating the crossroads he found himself at when he is captured by Italian knights.
-He is then taken to Princess Alessandra Belagomba, whose "Heart of Fire" Ruby, the crown jewel of her kingdom, is missing.
-At first, Puss believes he is being wrongfully charged for the theft, but it later turns out that the Princess only wants to hire him based on his reputation, revealing that a French thief called "The Whisperer" was the one who committed the crime and that the Princess' knights have captured his three henchmen.
-The henchmen turn out to be three kittens, whom the princess refers to as "Diablos".
-Though Puss cannot believe that such innocent creatures could be thieves, the princess and her guards are terrified of them.
+He is then taken to Princess Alessandra Belagomba, who tells him that the "Heart of Fire" Ruby, the crown jewel of her kingdom, was stolen by a French thief called "the Whisperer", and wants to hire him to bring it back.
+The Princess takes Puss to the Whisperer’s three henchmen, who were captured during the robbery, and they turn out to be kittens, whom are referred as "Diablos".
+Though Puss cannot believe that such innocent creatures could be thieves, the Princess and her guards are terrified of them.
 The Diablos agree to help Puss on the premise that they will be free if they return the ruby.

-When Puss takes the Diablos to the desert, they quickly turn on him (revealing their backstabbing nature) and bury him alive.
+When Puss takes the Diablos to the desert, they quickly turn on him, revealing their backstabbing nature, and bury him alive.
 Puss later escapes and recaptures the Diablos using his wide eyes against theirs.
 That night, he talks about sending them back to jail for double-crossing him, but he learns that they have no family and are orphans like him.
-He then sympathetically tells them how he also knows it's tough growing up not knowing whom to trust and being betrayed, making an example of how Humpty led him down the wrong path, just as the Whisperer has done to them.
+He then sympathetically tells them how he also knows it is tough growing up not knowing whom to trust and being betrayed, making an example of how Humpty led him down the wrong path, just as the Whisperer has done to them.
 Puss then decides to point the Diablos in the right direction and trains them how to fight and play with them, becoming friends.
-He also gives them names: Perla (because she is one of a kind), another Gonzalo (for his scrappy temper) and the other Sir Timoteo Montenegro the Third (a title is all he needs).
+He also gives them names: Perla, because she is one of a kind, Gonzalo, for his scrappy temper, and Sir Timoteo Montenegro the Third, because a title is all he needs.